Salice Law

 HOW TO DRAFT A PETITION /START A FAMILY LAW CASE

-At Salice Law, I help you navigate the process of opening a family law case.
+At Salice Law, we help you navigate the process of opening a family law case.
 We handle all aspects of your case from start to finish.

 A simplistic guide on the process of how to get started: